yostane/cours-java/tutorials/java-cli.md

 ### Yeoman

 Yeoman is a general purpose project scaffolder which is framework and language agnostic.
-Even though the tool itself relies on npm, it can generate any type of project as long as the corresponding project generator is available and is installed.
+Even though the tool itself relies on npm (which is installed alongside nodeJS), it can generate any type of project as long as the corresponding project generator is available.
 A project generator defines how to scaffold a set of projects.
-For example, we can find a verity of generators in the [discover page](https://yeoman.io/generators/): VSCode extensions, Office extensions, webaaps, or even servers.
+Fortunately, we can explore generators in the [discover page](https://yeoman.io/generators/).
+There we can find for example, starter projects for VSCode extensions, Office extensions, webaaps, or even servers.

 Anyone can create a [project generator](https://yeoman.io/authoring/) and publish it to npm so that it is available in the [yeoman search engine](https://yeoman.io/generators/).

-Once yeoman is installed with `npm i -g yo`, we can install a project generator.
+In order to use generate a yeoman project locally, we first need to install yeoman with `npm i -g yo`.
+Next, we install the generator with `npm install -g [generator]`.
-Let's install [generator-jvm](https://github.com/daggerok/generator-jvm) with a `npm install -g generator-jvm` to get access to some JVM project generators.
+For example, the [generator-jvm](https://github.com/daggerok/generator-jvm) can be installed `npm install -g generator-jvm` and provides some JVM project generators.

-`yo jvm`
+Finally, we need to run the generator with `yo generator` For example, to generate a JVM project, we can run `yo jvm`.

 For Java developers, there is a more tailored scaffolder based on Yeoman which is called JHispter.